Hotel F&B Service Standards: A Practical Guide for Restaurant and Bar Teams

 Mise en place

-Opening checklist (garnishes prepared, glassware polished and positioned by type, spirits aligned, cocktail ingredients mise en place, bar counter clean), required stock levels, refrigeration temperature checks.
+Opening checklist complete before service: garnishes prepared, glassware polished and positioned by type, spirits aligned, cocktail ingredients in place, bar counter clean and clear.
+Required stock levels confirmed.
+Refrigeration temperatures checked.

 Service standards